Stock of the Day

 Here are some ways that investors could benefit from investing in Coke:

-• The company has a solid return on equity of 45.37%, indicating efficient use of shareholders' equity to generate profits.
-This high return can attract investors looking for companies with strong financial metrics.
+• With a return on equity of 45.37%, Coke shows strong profitability and efficient use of equity, which is attractive to investors looking for solid financial performance.

 Coca-Cola Bear Case